DmitaN/CV2022/cv.md

 * C#
 * Python basic
 * ASP.NET MVC
-* Use Enterprise Search for project on Angular
+* Use ElsaticSearch for project on Angular

  technical skills:
  * Experienced in IT infrastructure building from scratch.